A rental agreement is a contract between a landlord and a tenant for leasing residential or commercial property.

 Landlord Entry Laws

 Many states require a specific type and amount of advance notice to the tenant before a landlord can enter a rental property.
-Other states simply require “reasonable” advance notice, through any method that effectively communicates the reason and time of entry.
+Where there isn’t a specific law, the requirement is for “reasonable” advance notice, through any method which effectively communicates the reason and time for entry.

 State | Default Required Notice |